syth3/Install-Scripts/README.md

-# Kali-Install-Docker
+# Random Scripts
-Two scripts to install Docker in the RIT labs
+Presently only scripts to install docker and fix college kali vm's